Man looking at phone at desk and using debit card.

 Use the Right Cybersecurity Tools

-To go beyond the minimum, it may be worth the money to subscribe to security software that protects specifically against more dangerous types of malware, like spyware, which mines your personal information, and ransomware, that encrypts your files until you pay a ransom to regain access.
-Do your research to make sure the security software you subscribe to is legitimate and worth the cost.
+It may be worth the money to subscribe to security software that protects against more dangerous types of malware.
+This includes spyware, which mines your personal information, and ransomware, which encrypts your files until you pay a ransom to regain access.
+Do your research so the security software you subscribe to is legitimate and worth the cost.

 For security software recommendations and reviews, check out resources like ConsumerReports.org and PCMag.com.